 Conclusion:

 Sustainable agriculture can be achieved by a combination of good agricultural practices and research and development of new technologies, particularly genetic engineering.
 Genetic engineering technologies applied to insects offer several possibilities for the identification of novel genes and investigation of their activities, which may reveal new approaches for effective insect pest management.
 DNA barcoding is a useful approach for enhancing the accuracy of identity and for preserving evolutionary methods and biodiversity.
 Gene silencing technology enables effective pest management.
 By providing a means to increase the inheritance and prevalence of a particular gene in a population, genome editing has the potential to improve crop protection.
 Genetic engineering of numerous insect species for varied purposes is still in its infancy.
-The main obstacles are a lack of knowledge of the molecular genomics in various species, a low frequency of transformation, and a high cost, among others.
-Once these issues are resolved, genetic engineering of insects will become as routine as transformation of bacteria, plants, and other amenable organisms.
+The main obstacles are a lack of knowledge of molecular genomics in various species, a low frequency of transformation, and a high cost, among others.
+Once these issues are resolved, genetic engineering of insects will become as routine as the transformation of bacteria, plants, and other amenable organisms.
 Genetic engineering has great potential for crop pest management and may result in reduced pesticide use.
 However, the possible negative effects of genetic engineering should be considered.
 Further research is required before the full potential of genetically modified organisms can be realized.

 References:

 Arora, L., and Narula, A. 2017.
-Gene editing and crop improvement using CRISPR-Cas9 system.
+Gene editing and crop improvement using the CRISPR-Cas9 system.
 Frontier in Plant Science, 8: 1932.

 Alyokhin, A., and Chen, Y. H. 2017.
 "Colorado potato beetle management on potatoes: current challenges and future prospects."
 Insect Biochemistry and Molecular Biology, 83:17-26.